JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 2. Looks up `base` in `parser_state.module_alias_to_actual` to get the actual module name (handles aliases: `fa → file_a`).
 3. Constructs `mangled = f"{actual}_{attr}"` and checks it is in `parser_state.global_vars`.
+4. If not found, checks the **bare `attr` name** as a fallback — I/O ports are registered without module prefix, so `board_vga.ja_0` resolves to bare `"ja_0"`.
-4. If found: proceeds exactly like a single-file global wire read/write under the mangled name (`'file_a_o'`).
-All lazy-init, alias-chain, and validation logic is unchanged — the mangled name is treated as the canonical wire name throughout.
+5. If found: proceeds exactly like a single-file global wire read/write under the resolved name.
+All lazy-init, alias-chain, and validation logic is unchanged.

 In `_elab_assign`, the same check runs before `_parse_ref_toks` on the LHS target, intercepting `file_a.i = ...` writes.